AntonyValete/AntonyValete/README.md

-# What's up? 😼
+# What's up? 🐳

-My name is Antony and I'm a system analysis and development student from Brazil.
+My name is Antony and I'm a software developer from Brazil.
 Down below is some info about me!

 ## Work Experience:

-Currently enrolled as a system analyst trainee at HST Card Technology.
+Currently enrolled as a jr software developer for HST Card Technology.

 ## Interests: